jakesiney/Cloud-Reliability-Project/README.md

 With the system's reliability significantly enhanced, we shifted our focus to implementing several crucial improvements:

 1. **Enhanced Security with HTTPS:**
-   To reinforce the system's security, we prioritized implementing the HTTPS protocol.
+   To reinforce the system's security, we prioritised implementing the HTTPS protocol.
 This crucial step involved deploying an AWS CloudFront CDN and enforcing encrypted communication across all traffic.
 By transitioning to HTTPS, we significantly enhanced data privacy and ensured the safeguarding of sensitive information exchanged within the system.

     Collaborating closely with corporate IT, we planned the migration process.
 Our objective was to minimize downtime during the transition to the new domain.
 We directed traffic to the new HTTPS-enabled domain, maintaining uninterrupted service for users while fortifying the system's overall security.